MechanicalRock/mechanicalrock.github.io/_posts/2022-03-21-getting-started-with-protobufs-for-typescript.md

 ## How Did We Get Here?

-So a little while ago I got told "we need an OpenTelemetry API so that customers can send us data, oh, and it needs to be serverless".
+A little while ago I got told "we need an OpenTelemetry API so that customers can send us data, oh, and it needs to be serverless".
 This post is about a small part of that rabbit hole because after peeling back the layers I realised I needed to learn Protobufs.
-My first reaction was to groan because I had tried to learn Protobufs a while back and failed, twice.
-Admittedly, on both occasions, I did not have an application to focus on and other shiny things distracted me.
-So before trying again, I asked some of my infinitely more experienced colleagues here at [Mechanical Rock](https://mechanicalrock.io) if it was just me or is the documentation for learning Protobufs from zero really '@#^%'?
+My first reaction was to groan because I had tried to learn Protobufs a while back and failed twice.
+Admittedly on both occasions, I did not have an application to focus on and other shiny things distracted me.
+So before trying again I asked some of my infinitely more experienced colleagues here at [Mechanical Rock](https://mechanicalrock.io) if it was just me or is the documentation for learning Protobufs from zero really '@#^%'?
 There was some great discussion on this and then they sent me on my way with more than a few useful hints.

-Having got to the point where I understand enough to use them in anger, I now realise that trying to learn Protobufs for Typescript as a first step was probably the problem.
+Having got to the point where I understand enough to use them in anger, I realised that trying to learn Protobufs for Typescript as a first step was probably the problem.
 There is almost nothing useful out there for learning Protobufs with Typescript.
 I actually had to revert to my first love, Python, before I could transfer that newly minted knowledge to TypeScript.
 As a result, I though I would put together this example for anyone else who is fighting along this path.

 ## Other Stuff & Assumptions